lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

 ..  figure:: morphs.png

-The :class:`~Molpher.Molpher` class or the operators themselves do not perform any advanced 'chemical sanity' checks so sometimes one can run into molecules that make little sense (such as the one in the upper right corner with a halogen atom attached directly
+The :class:`~.core.morphing.Molpher.Molpher` class or the operators themselves do not perform any advanced 'chemical sanity' checks so sometimes one can run into molecules that make little sense (such as the one in the upper right corner with a halogen atom attached directly